 DU is committed to minimizing any obstacles students may face.
 While undocumented students have limited eligibility for financial aid, and are not eligible for any federal aid such as the Pell grant and federal student loans, we're pleased to be able to offer certain types of funding from the University of Denver and the State of Colorado.

-As with all students accepted to DU, we consider undocumented and Deferred Action for Childhood Arrivals (DACA) students for up $26,000 per year in merit scholarships.
-Students awarded a merit scholarship are also automatically awarded a $3,000 Residence Hall Grant.
+As with all students accepted to DU, we consider undocumented and Deferred Action for Childhood Arrivals (DACA) students for up $27,000 per year in merit scholarships.
+Students awarded a merit scholarship (with the exception of the Rocky Mountain scholarship) are also automatically awarded a $3,000 Residence Hall Grant.
 Talent scholarships are awarded based on achievements in athletics, music, theater, speech and art.

 Undocumented and DACA students may also be eligible for certain gift and endowed scholarships offered to current students by academic departments.
 To be considered for one of these awards, you must submit the Departmental Scholarship Application, which opens in February each year.

 Colorado’s House Bill HB19-1196 allows undocumented students who meet the eligibility requirements to apply for two types of funding:

 - Colorado Student Grant – up to $3,000 per year

 - Colorado Work-Study – up to $3,000 per year (available for DACA students only)